wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 The validator registration can be done visually using the community-developed [mywanwallet] (https://mywanwallet.io/#contracts) web wallet.
 You can also use script registration as follows.

+!!!WARNING!!!

+In order to protect the security of the account, please do not enable the "--rpc" parameter when using script to register.
+Please verify before continue.
+(Recommended to use the GUI wallet for registration)

 Create a script file in path: `/home/YourUserName/.wanchain/validatorRegister.js`

 ```